mirzask/cardi/content/Cardiomyopathies/Restrictive Cardiomyopathy.md

 		- ↓ isovolumic relaxation time
 		- Pulmonary vein doppler: almost no systolic forward flow and mostly all forward flow is seen in early diastole
 		- [[Tissue Doppler]] velocity shows a very low e' velocity
+		- Restrictive filling can be easily recognized by an increased E/A ratio (>2) along with a very short deceleration time of the E wave (<160 ms).
+In this situation, the LA is enlarged, and e′ is reduced (< 5 cm/s).[^1]
 	- Cath Hemodynamics
 		- ↑ Filling Pressures
 		- Dip and plateau morphology (aka "square-root sign")